 The English Language Institute is an intensive English program designed to help international students attain the English proficiency necessary to enter a college or university in the United States.
 It is also suitable for individuals who may wish to learn English for business or personal reasons.
-There is an average enrollment of ninety students from fifteen to twenty countries each session.
+There is an average enrollment of fifty students from ten to fifteen countries each session.
 Programs can also be designed to meet the special needs of groups.

-Each student is placed in one of six levels on the basis of placement tests.
+Each student is placed in 8-week beginner, intermediate, or advanced levels on the basis of placement tests.
 Experienced and professional faculty members utilize the latest teaching techniques to help students attain competency in all aspects of the English language.
 The length of time necessary to complete the program depends on the student's English background, diligence, and motivation.

 Classes are offered in listening/speaking, reading, composition, and structure (grammar).
 All students, regardless of level, attend class 20 hours per week.
 We offer extra services such as tutoring, cultural activities and trips, as well as volunteer opportunities; and put you into contact with native American English speakers as much as possible.

 Please note that we do not accept students who are out of status.

 |Fall 2017||August 21 – December 15||August 14, 2017|